Hotels near Rodeo Park

 What are the closest hotels to Rodeo Park?

-The closest hotels to Rodeo Park are My Place Hotel-Tucson South AZ (2.34 mi), The Kennedy Tucson SureStay Collection by Best Western (2.55 mi), and Woodspring Suites Tucson South (2.92 mi).
+The closest hotel to Rodeo Park is My Place Hotel-Tucson South AZ (2.34 mi, from $101/night) — a 5-minute drive.
+Other nearby options include The Kennedy Tucson SureStay Collection by Best Western (2.55 mi, from $107/night) and Woodspring Suites Tucson South (2.92 mi, from $80/night).
+My Place Hotel-Tucson South AZ offers a fitness center.
+The Kennedy Tucson SureStay Collection by Best Western offers free breakfast and a pool.

 Which hotels near Rodeo Park are good for team or group travel?